debghs/clic/README.md

-# Terminal-Chat
+# Clic

-This is a simple chat application that allows multiple clients to connect to a server and communicate with each other in real-time using TCP sockets.
+Clic is a simple chat application that allows multiple clients to connect to a server and communicate with each other in real-time using TCP sockets.

 ## Features